JavadHosseininia1403/Rapid-Hybrid-Learning-for-Visual-Inspection/README.md

      * If certainty threshold is not reached, ask category from the operator and add the labeled sample to set X<sup>q</sup>.
  * Retraining the random forest classifier with set X<sup>q</sup>.

-Note that below code will display some previously queried samples by human operator.
-This enables the operator to have a glimpse on earlier samples and decide about new uncertain sample, or even change previous classifications if necessary.
+Note that below code will display some previously queried samples by a human operator.
+This enables the operator to have a glimpse on earlier samples and decide about the new uncertain sample, or even change previous classifications if necessary.

     while n_query >= 0: